 The National Cat Show 2018

-Paul and I arrived early at the venue, the Wellington Indian Association, as we knew the show would be popular and were lucky to get a good spot outside the front gates.
+We arrived early at the venue, the Wellington Indian Association, as we knew the show would be very popular and were lucky to get a good spot outside the front gates.

-On the way to the entrance I suddenly spotted some lovely personalised cat number plates.
-So, of course we had to make a detour to take pictures.
-It did seem funny wandering around the car park looking at bumpers, but I can tell you that cat lovers definitely wear their hearts on their number plates.
+On the way to the entrance I spotted some lovely personalised cat number plates.
+So, of course we had to make a detour into the car park to take pictures.
+It did seem funny wandering around looking at bumpers, but I can tell you that cat lovers definitely wear their hearts on their number plates.
 The plates are featured in this post.

 The Dominion Cat Club Inc. organised the event and the show was open to pedigree and domestic cats in a series of classes: